-Recovery after chin implant surgery takes three to seven days.
+Recovery after chin implant or chin augmentation surgery takes three to seven days.
 Swelling and bruising may occur.
-Patients may experience some discomfort which can be controlled with medication, and talking and smiling may be difficult during the first few days.
+Patients may experience some discomfort which can be controlled with medication; and talking and smiling may be difficult during the first few days.
 Stitches are removed in one week.
 Patients may return to work within three to seven days and resume light exercise in about one week.
 More strenuous activities will need to be postponed for about two weeks.

-The facility fee (operating room) is quoted by increments of time and this procedure typically takes approximately one hour to perform.
+The facility fee (operating room) is quoted by increments of time and this chin augmentation procedure typically takes approximately one hour to perform.

 The anesthesiologist fee is quoted by increments of time and this procedure typically takes approximately one hour.

-Please contact us and Dr. Moynihan will provide specific pricing info.
+Please contact us and Dr. Moynihan will provide specific chin augmentation cost and pricing info.

-Typically the procedure is performed under sedation (aka ‘twilight’ anesthesia).
-The medicine is delivered via the vein and once stopped the patient awakes almost instantaneously and with little after effects as in general anesthesia.
-If the procedure is performed with a rhinoplasty (the only procedure that typically use anesthesia), the chin implant would be performed with general anesthesia (breathing tube in place and somewhat of a washed out feeling the following two days).
+Typically, the procedure is performed under sedation (aka ‘twilight’ anesthesia).
+The medicine is delivered via the vein and once stopped, the patient awakes almost instantaneously and with little after effects as in general anesthesia.
+If the procedure is performed with a rhinoplasty (the only procedure that typically uses anesthesia), the chin implant would be performed with general anesthesia (breathing tube in place and somewhat of a washed out feeling the following two days).

-Since the placement of the chin implant is under deep structures of the jaw (see the section ‘how is the chin implant secured’), there typically is no bruising.
-There is obvious swelling the first 3-5 days which is most noticeable from the exaggerated augmentation of the chin and stiffness of the lower lip along with somw ‘jowling’ of the cheeks.
-Typically the swelling has reduced to a presentable level between the third and fifth postoperative day.
-At 7-10 days postoperatively, the swelling is reduced by 80%.
-The vast majority of the swelling has subsided by three months.
+Since the placement of the chin implant/permanent chin augmentation filler is under deep structures of the jaw (see the section ‘how is the chin implant secured’), there typically is no bruising.
+There is obvious swelling the first 3-5 days which is most noticeable from the exaggerated augmentation of the chin, and stiffness of the lower lip along with some ‘jowling’ of the cheeks.
+Typically, the swelling will have reduced to a presentable level between the third and fifth post-operative day.
+At 7-10 days post-operation, the swelling is reduced by 80%.
+The vast majority of the swelling should have subsided by three months.

 The implant is placed under the lining of the bone-periosteum.
 The periosteum is a dense layer of tissue that is tightly adhered to the bone.
-Once the implant is placed, the implant is secured with a 6 month dissolving stitch that allows the periosteum to ‘shrink-wrap’ around the implant.
-With several weeks the implant completely secured and extremely difficult to dislodge.
+Once the implant is placed, the implant is secured with a 6-month dissolving stitch that allows the periosteum to ‘shrink-wrap’ around the implant.
+After several weeks, the implant becomes completely secured and extremely difficult to dislodge.

 Those persons with an under-projected jaw.
 A person’s profile is held in balance with a strong jaw profile.
 An appropriately sized jaw projection differs by gender.
 When looking at someone’s profile, a male’s jaw should come up to or just past an imaginary line dropped down vertically from a person’s lower lip.
 A female’s jaw line typically comes just short of the line down from the lip.

-Persons with an abnormal bite, either under or overbite, can have a chin implant placed but also have the option to have just jaw surgery (orthognathic surgery) to correct both the bite and jaw projection.
+Persons with an abnormal bite, either under or overbite, can have a chin implant or chin augmentation filler surgically placed, but also have the option to have just jaw surgery (orthognathic surgery) to correct both the bite and jaw projection.

 For males that want a ‘squarer’ jaw, I use a terrino implant.
 Terrino implants are a square implant that allows masculinization of the jaw.

-Cosmetic concerns- which include too big, too small, not symmetric or simply not happy with overall cosmetic appearance.
-Chronic pain- very rare occurrence often is associated very large implants and revision surgical cases.
+Chin Augmentation Before and After: Cosmetic concerns, which include too big, too small, not symmetric or simply not happy with overall cosmetic appearance.
+Chronic pain, which is a very rare occurrence often associated with very large surgical chin augmentation fillers or implants, and revision surgical cases.
 Most often resolves with time or removing the implant.

-Impossible to say the exact size that will be used.
-The first step is to have a profile photo imaged with computer software to decide on the ideal cosmetic result.
+It’s impossible to say the exact size that will be used.
+The first step is to have a profile photo imaged with computer software to decide on the ideal chin augmentation before and after cosmetic result.
 Once agreed upon, this image is taken to the operating room and the results are reproduced with placement of the proper sized implant.

 Fill out the form and our courteous staff will get back to you.